top of page

 Is Phone Counselling available?

 No. June does not provide phone counselling, crisis phone counselling or pre-counselling phone intake sessions.
 It is important for June to be able to see you to provide effective counselling., so appointments are either In Person or via Telehealth video.
-All sessions are by appointment only.

 What mental health diagnoses are eligible for a Mental Health Care Plan (MHCP) referral?